 - Student's name

 - Class

-- Dose of the medicine
+- Dose of the medicine (This must be a formal Doctor's prescription stamped and signed by the doctor and clinic)

 - Time of the medicine

-Parents must take any medicine from the clinic, at the end of the day.
+Parents must take the medicine from the clinic at the end of the day.
 Glucose test kits should also be placed with the Clinic by the parent or accompanying adult and follow the above routine.